tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 These tests are important.
 They serve as the parser's API documentation, and they can be run every time you change the grammar to verify that everything still parses correctly.

-By default, the `tree-sitter test` command runs all of the tests in your `corpus` folder.
+By default, the `tree-sitter test` command runs all of the tests in your `corpus` or `test/corpus/` folder.
 To run a particular test, you can use the the `-f` flag:

 ```sh
 tree-sitter test -f 'Return statements'